Below, you can find a succinct list of features offered by Terrier.

 Support for fetching files to index by HTTP, allowing intranets to be easily searched.

+NEW!
 Highly compressed index disk data structures with built-in pluggable compression algorithms.

 Highly compressed direct file for efficient query expansion.